-Due to typical weather conditions, it is more common for apartments here to not have AC.
-While the eco-conscious nerd in me may be cheering, the kitchen-scientist in me is melting.
-I live alone in a rather small apartment, so when I turn on the oven to cook or bake, my entire apartment too takes on this oven identity, and I end up roasting myself with along my veggies.
+Due to typical weather conditions, it’s quite common for apartments here to not have AC.
+While the eco-conscious nerd in me may be cheering, the cook in me is melting.
+I live alone in a rather small apartment, so when I turn on the oven to cook or bake, my entire apartment too takes on the oven identity, and I end up roasting myself with along my veggies.

 Something had to give.
-So I wracked my brain and suddenly remembered one of my favorite college time appliance-free STAPLES.
+So I wracked my brain and suddenly remembered one of my favorite college day appliance-free STAPLES.

 Curried Chick-un Apple Salad

 Prep Time: 15 mins | Cook Time: 0 mins! | Total Time: 15 mins

 - 1 Persian cucumber or 1/2 medium cucumber, chopped

 - 3 Tbsp red onion, diced